tradeio/exchange-api-doc/rest-api.md

 # Public Rest API for Trade.io (2018-12-26)
 # General API Information
 * The base endpoint is: **https://api.exchange.trade.io**,
 * There is a Swagger on the base endpoint.
-You can open it in browser, see available endpoints, execute some API calls and so on.
+You can open it in a browser, view available endpoints, execute some API calls, and so on.
-* All endpoints return either a JSON object or array.
+* All endpoints return either a JSON object or an array.
-* Data is returned in **ascending** order.
-Oldest first, newest last.
+* Data is returned in **ascending** order. i.e. oldest first, newest last.
 * All time and timestamp related fields are in milliseconds.
-* HTTP `4XX` return codes are used for for malformed requests;
-  the issue is on the sender's side.
+* HTTP `4XX` return codes are used for for malformed requests, the issue is on the sender's side.
 * HTTP `429` status code is used when breaking a request rate limit.
-* HTTP `418` status code is used when an IP address has been auto-banned for keeping sending requests after receiving `429` codes.
+* HTTP `418` status code is used when an IP address has been auto-banned for continuing to send requests after receiving `429` codes.
 * HTTP `5XX` status codes are used for internal errors - the issue is on Trade.io's side.
-  It is important to **NOT** treat this as a failure operation; the execution status is **UNKNOWN** and could have been succeeded.
+  It's important to **NOT** treat this as a failure operation; the execution status is **UNKNOWN** and could have been succeeded.
 * Any endpoint can return an ERROR; the error payload is as follows:
 ```javascript